-By choosing Waters Family Dental, you have selected a practice whose doctor has demonstrated the high level of clinical excellence that you would want in a doctor.
-Dr. Christopher Waters has owned and operated this practice in Grand Island for over 25 years.
+By choosing Waters Family Dental, you have selected a practice whose doctors have demonstrated the high level of clinical excellence that you would want in a doctor.
+Dr. Christopher Waters has owned and operated this practice in Grand Island for over 30 years.
 He is grateful for the relationships he and our team have with patients in our office.
 In fact, out of almost 600 reviews, patients rate us an average of 4.88 out of 5 stars!

 Waters Family Dentistry is conveniently located at 2916 Stolley Park Road in Grand Island in the east half of the building.
 Our office is approximately eight blocks east of Highway 281, just past Five Points Bank and the Grand Island hike and bike trail.
 Our parking lot and office building are easy to see on the north side of Stolley Park Road.
 We offer wheelchair accessible parking near the main door entrance in the center of the building.